ethan-ck/Alexandria/PC  Hardware Management/PC Technician Responsibilities.md

-Terms
+- Terms

-Capacitor - A Device that sores an electric charge
+	- Capacitor - A Device that sores an electric charge

-Electrostatic discharge - The flow of electricity form one electrically charged object to another
+	- Electrostatic discharge - The flow of electricity form one electrically charged object to another

-Peripheral device - A device that connects to a computer and is on the outside, like printers, mouse, keyboard, mics, monitors, speakers, etc...

 Protection and Safety
 - Power Hazards